SharePoint/sp-dev-docs/docs/general-development/external-events-and-alerts-in-sharepoint.md

 ## What are remote event receivers?
 <a name="WhatIsARemoteEventReceiver"> </a>

-Remote event receivers are new for SharePoint 2013.
+Remote event receivers are new for SharePoint.
 In a traditional SharePoint solution, you use an event receiver to handle events such as users creating or deleting lists or items in lists.
 In an SharePoint Add-in, you use a remote event receiver to handle similar events.
 Remote event receivers work similarly to regular event receivers, except that remote event receivers handle events that occur when an SharePoint Add-in is on a different system from its host web application.